 People may choose to stay at a sober living home in Santa Monica for several reasons.
 It is important to choose a sober living environment like The Nook Sober Living in Santa Monica, where you can continue to receive supportive services to continue your journey to sobriety.

 First, look for a home that requires abstinence or regular testing.
 Part of the benefit of a sober living home is to provide you with a safe, substance-free environment while you work towards transitioning back to your day-to-day life.
 An environment where sobriety is not required will not help you achieve your goals and could increase your chances of relapse.

 Next, look for an environment with safety and privacy measures.
 The sober living environment should not feel uncomfortable or unsafe.
 Doors should have locks, and confidential information regarding residents should not be open to other residents to see.
-Additionally, mixed-gender homes should have separate living and bathing areas of the genders.
-Finally, safety measures or “house rules” should be in place regarding violent or inappropriate behavior.

 It is also important to look for a sober living home in Santa Monica with trained and certified staff.
 In the state of California, there are few regulatory requirements surrounding sober living homes.
 This means virtually anyone can obtain approval to operate a home.
 Therefore, it is vital to your safety and ongoing sobriety to select a home like The Nook Sober Living, where staff is trained and certified.
 The home should also willingly and openly participate in regulatory inspections.

 "The Nook is unlike any other sober living I've been to!
 The community, location and access to recovery has been a living changing experience."

 "Thanks to The Nook we have our son back after years of active addiction and numerous rehabs, we found a real solution at The Nook."